tomordonez/luzocho/README.md

 # Feedback Refactor

-* Refactor, remove unused code that is not essential to run the application.
+Remove unused code that is not essential to run the application:

 * The method `validate_menu_option` in `MainMenu` was removed as it was only there to pass a test, that was also removed.
 * The getter and setter method in `MainMenu` were removed as they were not used.
+* An unused import in `MainMenu` was removed

+Correct implementation of a request response:

+* The method `request_response_google_api` in `Search` was not used.
+Called this method in `construct_json_data_google_api` to verify that a successful `200 OK` response is received.
+If no data is received, a message is shown to the user that the application couldn't connect to the Google API, and it loads the menu to try again.

 # References